Paradies tree

 Oldest Wine BarOsteria del Sole

 Osteria del Sole isn’t the type of place to seek out a Gaja Barbaresco or Tignanello Super Tuscan – you get a glass of house Pignoletto, Lambrusco or Sangiovese, carelessly poured into a traditional stemless trattoria glass and gruffly served between the rubbed elbows of local drunks, curious tourists and hardcore traditionalists.
-There’s no food – you bring your own, which, given its location in the heart of the Quadrilatero, Bologna’s market area, is a very nice prospect indeed.
-Ain’t a damn thing changed since 1465.
+There’s no food—you bring your own, which, given its location in the heart of the Quadrilatero, Bologna’s market area, is a very nice prospect, indeed.
+Nothing’s changed here since 1465.

 Creative Cocktails: Ruggine